peteraba/cli-to-http/README.md

 # cli-to-http

 **FAIR WARNING:** This tool was created to help a legacy application make various HTTP requests easily.
-If you think you need this tool, you probably don't, cURL and its successors are much better.
+If you think you need this tool, you're likely wrong.
+Widely used software like cURL and its successors are much better.

 ## How-to use it